What is early childhood education?

 These influential teachers work with children from low-income families.
 They design developmentally appropriate lessons, prepare students for elementary school, develop curriculum, meet with parents and report developmental concerns.

 Teaching assistants support licensed public or private school teachers with day-to-day tasks.
-Teaching assistants often grade papers, help students with additional instruction, support the head teacher in managing the classroom and prepare lessons.
+Teaching assistants often grade papers, help students with additional instruction, support the lead teacher in managing the classroom and prepare lessons.

 Childcare workers attend to the basic needs of children.
 This can include getting them dressed, helping them eat or overseeing play.
 Typically, they will help older children with their homework and ensure younger children are prepared for kindergarten.
 They ensure children’s safety, prepare snacks, change diapers, facilitate activities and keep records of a child’s progress.